SiteTrust AI Disclosure Standard v1.0

 SiteTrust certification aligns with emerging US state AI regulations:

-- California TFAIA: Tier 3 certification helps frontier model developers prepare for comprehensive requirements
+• California TFAIA: Audit helps frontier model developers prepare for comprehensive documentation expectations

 7.2 EU AI Act

 SiteTrust certification helps organizations prepare for EU AI Act compliance, particularly for general-purpose AI models and high-impact systems.
-Tier 2 and Tier 3 certifications provide documentation and governance structures aligned with EU requirements.
+Verify and Audit provide documentation and governance structures aligned with EU requirements.

 7.3 Federal Guidance

 Certification aligns with emerging federal guidance on AI transparency, including Executive Order 14110 and OMB guidance.
-Organizations certified at Tier 2 and Tier 3 are well-positioned to meet federal procurement and compliance requirements.
+Organizations certified at Verify and Audit levels are well-positioned to meet federal procurement and compliance requirements.

 Ready to Get Certified?